PrasannaAdiga/bookstore-app/README.md

 ### Spring developer tools
 To help local development
   - Lombok
-  - spring boot devtools - an automatic restart of server on code changes
+  - spring boot DevTools - an automatic restart of server on code changes, live reload of resource changes in the browser.
+By default, auto restart support does not work in IntelliJ.
+Follow the steps mentioned in here to configure it in IntelliJ: https://medium.com/@bhanuchaddha/spring-boot-devtools-on-intellij-c0ab3f9afa63
   - spring boot configuration processor - helps developers in providing available configuration options in yml/properties files

 ### Cross Cutting Concerns